Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Reviewing AI use cases from an ethical perspective and flagging potential concerns before systems are deployed.

-- Supporting the development of organizational AI ethics policies and principles.
+- Supporting the development of organisational AI ethics policies and principles.

-- Engaging with external stakeholders, including civil society organizations, academic institutions, and industry bodies, on AI ethics issues.
+- Engaging with external stakeholders, including civil society organisations, academic institutions, and industry bodies, on AI ethics issues.

 - Monitoring emerging ethical concerns and best practices in responsible AI.